Siamese cat: Health

 Based on Swedish insurance data, which tracked cats only up to 12.5 years, Siamese and Siamese-derived breeds have a higher mortality rate than other breeds.
-The median lifespan of the Siamese group was somewhere between 10 and 12.5 years; 68% lived to 10 years or more and 42% to 12.5 years or more.
-Siamese Scooter holds the record as the world's oldest male cat, dying at the age of 30.
-The majority of deaths were caused by neoplasms, mainly mammary tumors.
+68% lived to 10 years or more and 42% to 12.5 years or more.
+The majority of deaths were caused by neoplasms, mainly mammary tumours.
 The Siamese also has a higher rate of morbidity.
-They are at higher risk of neoplastic and gastrointestinal problems, but have a lower risk of feline lower urinary tract disease.
-Vet clinic data from England shows a higher median lifespan of 14.2 years.
+They are at higher risk of neoplastic and gastrointestinal problems but have a lower risk of feline lower urinary tract disease.
+A UK study of veterinary records found a life expectancy of 11.69 years for the Siamese compared with 11.74 years overall.

-The most common variety of progressive retinal atrophy (PRA) in cats (among them the Abyssinian, the Somali, and the big group of Siamese-related breeds) is related to a mutation on the rdAc-gene, for which a DNA test is available.
+The Siamese has been found to have a predisposition to progressive retinal atrophy.

 The same albino allele that produces coloured points means that Siamese cats' blue eyes lack a tapetum lucidum, a structure which amplifies dim light in the eyes of other cats.
 The mutation in the tyrosinase also results in abnormal neurological connections between the eye and the brain.
 The optic chiasm has abnormal uncrossed wiring; many early Siamese were cross-eyed to compensate, but like the kinked tails, the crossed eyes have been seen as a fault, and due to selective breeding the trait is far less common today.
 Still, this lack of a tapetum lucidum even in uncross-eyed cats, causes reduced vision for the cat at night.
-This trait has led to their dependence on and interest in humans, which affects their hunting ability, a desirable trait for many owners.
-However, it makes them vulnerable to urban dangers such as night-time vehicular traffic.
+This trait makes them vulnerable to urban dangers such as night-time vehicular traffic.
 Unlike many other blue-eyed white cats, Siamese cats do not have reduced hearing ability.

-Furthermore, the Siamese cat is more prone than other breeds to lung infections, especially in kittenhood, such as feline osteochondrodysplasia, vestibular disease and feline hyperesthesia syndrome.
+The Siamese suffers from abnormal visual projections due to the lateral geniculate body of the eye differing from normal felines.
+Fibres located in the temporal retina cross over in the chiasm instead of remaining uncrossed.

+The Siamese is predisposed to periocular leukotrichia, pinnal alopecia, and psychogenic alopecia.

+Young Siamese cats are predisposed to histiocytic cutaneous mast cell tumours.

+The Siamese is one of the more commonly affected breeds for gangliosidosis 1.
+An autosomal recessive mutation in the GBL1 gene is responsible for the condition in the breed.